ObeidaElJundi/hands-off-your-face/README.md

 python corona.py
 ```

-7. The first frame will be fixed and waiting for you to draw a bounding box arounfd your hand to be tracked.
+7. The first frame will be fixed and waiting for you to draw a bounding box around your hand to be tracked.
 Draw a bounding box and click Enter.